mgoldcoin/mgold/platform-features/smart-contracts.md

 ## Scripts' Cost

 We conducted performance tests for all aspects of our scripts.
-For this purpose, we developed an estimator subproject with [JMH](http://openjdk.java.net/projects/code-tools/jmh/), that computes a complexity of scripts after compilation phase by AST (Abstract Syntax Tree) traversal in special _complexity units_. _Complexity units_ is a measure of the script's relative cost: we found out the most expensive operation in terms of computational complexity and defined it equal to 100 complexity units.
+For this purpose, we developed an benchmark subproject with [JMH](http://openjdk.java.net/projects/code-tools/jmh/), that computes a complexity of scripts after compilation phase by AST (Abstract Syntax Tree) traversal in special _complexity units_. _Complexity units_ is a measure of the script's relative cost: we found out the most expensive operation in terms of computational complexity and defined it equal to 100 complexity units.
 The most expensive functions:
  - base58
  - sigVerify
 In every test, we conducted 10 tests and calculated the average cost.
 The full results of performance tests that we conducted are presented [here](/technical-details/waves-contracts-language-description/script-performance-tests.md).